zhehaowang/zhehao.me/book-notes/philosophy-ideas/readme.md

 Integral calculus, probability and decision theory.
 Secretary of the Academy.
 Revoluntionary.
 Died in prison.

 18th Century claimed revival of the classics, but not quite compatible of the classical world view, one of harmony and propotion, everything has its place and function, a search for the absolute and everything good can be preserved.
-The idea of progress in the 18th Century however, suggests what is stationary is stagnant, and the future is under no obligation to mimic the past.
+The idea of progress in the 18th Century, however, suggests what is stationary is stagnant, and the future is under no obligation to mimic the past.
 Liberate human imagination.

 ### Federalist papers and the great experiment